If you’re exploring ways to secure a European passport, Portugal Citizenship by Investment remains one of the most appealing routes in 2025.

 In the last three options mentioned above, if the investment is located in a designated ‘low-density’ area, then a 20 percent discount applies.

-How to Gain Portuguese Citizenship by Investment: Application Process
+Portugal Citizenship by Investment Application Process

-- Minimum Legal Residency
+Minimum Legal Residency

 You must have legally resided in Portugal for at least five years.
 This residency period doesn’t need to be continuous, but it must be legal and documented.
-Time spent in Portugal under a qualifying residence permit (like the Golden Visa) counts toward this. - Basic Knowledge of Portuguese
+Time spent in Portugal under a qualifying residence permit (like the Golden Visa) counts toward this.

 You should show reasonable ties to Portugal—this could include tax residency, local address registration, and some degree of integration into Portuguese life and culture.